shekhargulati/java8-the-missing-tutorial/04-collectors.md

   return tasks.stream().collect(toMap(Task::getTitle, task -> task));
 }
 ```
-We can improve the code shown above by using the `identity` default method in the `Function` interface to make code cleaner and better convey developer intent to use identity function as shown below.
+We can improve the code shown above by using the `identity` default method in the `Function` interface to make code cleaner and better convey developer intent, as shown below.

 ```java
 import static java.util.function.Function.identity;